 You can purchase both Slitted and Non-Slitted Jute Mattings.
 Non Slitted jute requires you to cut any slits for planting using scissors or a suitable cutter.

 Dig a hole through the cut fabric, and pour a teaspoon of Terraform Plant Establisher into the hole.
 This mixture will facilitate the development of the plant while it grows.

 Place the plant in the mixture-filled hole.

-All Stake Supply also offer a variety of geotextiles such as Advanced Jute Matting which are pre-slit and less flammable.
+All Stake Supply also offers a variety of geotextiles such as Advanced Jute Matting which are pre-slit and less flammable.
 Check out our range of jute matting products, erosion control products, and a wide selection of landscaping supplies at www.allstakesupply.com.au.